 For you more adventurous and advanced swimmers, there is great snorkeling not far offshore.
 But first you’ll have to make it out past the edge of the reef without letting the surf scrape you against the rocks!

-If you do snorkel, swim out far enough to reach the edge of the offshore lava shelf.
+If you do snorkel here, be sure to swim out far enough to reach the edge of the offshore lava shelf.
 There are plenty of colorful fish, beautiful coral and interesting underwater holes and arches to explore.
 Advanced scuba divers will also enjoy this area.
 Beginners are discouraged due to unpredictable currents and uneven ocean bottom.

 What's your favorite Big Island beach?
 We're always curious what our readers have to say.